 The IRS and Treasury Department anticipate that you will also be allowed to make an election to apply the 2017 limits to figure your 2016 limit on housing expenses.
 The authorization to make the election will be provided in a future annual notice published in the Internal Revenue Bulletin.

 If you moved during the 2016 tax year and incurred housing expenses in more than one foreign location as a result, complete the Limit on Housing Expenses Worksheet for each location in which you incurred housing expenses, entering the number of qualifying days during which you lived in the applicable location on line 1.
 Add the results shown on line 4 of each worksheet, and enter the total on line 29b.

 You establish a tax home and bona fide residence in a foreign country on August 14, 2016.
 You maintain the tax home and residence until January 31, 2018.
 You are a calendar year taxpayer.
 The number of days in your qualifying period that fall within your 2016 tax year is 140 (August 14 through December 31, 2016).

 Wages and salaries received from your employer.

-The fair market value of compensation provided in kind (such as the fair rental value of lodging provided by your employer as long as it is not excluded on line 25).
+The fair market value of compensation provided in kind (such as the fair rental value of lodging provided by your employer as long as it isn't excluded on line 25).